Undergraduate programs in Nutrition and Dietetics

 With a strong food, science, and nutrition based curriculum partnered with business and management.
 FEN graduates are qualified to work in a diverse range of opportunities in the food industry immediately after graduation and contribute to innovative solutions to the evolving challenges of the industry.

-Every aspect of FEN – our mission, courses, core competencies, and internships – is developed in partnership with experts in the food industry.
+Every aspect of FEN – our mission, core competencies, curriculum, and internships – is developed in partnership with experts in the food industry.
 National food companies, local food producers, and professional food industry organizations continue to provide support and input.